egarner99/final_project/README_notebook.md

 <br>

 ### Note:
-For my final project presentation, I looked at a few references that helped me to further understand some of the options for Star index & align, including the class website, GitHub Copilot, and their `--help` pages.
+For my final project presentation, I looked at a few references that helped me to further understand my project, as wel as some of the options for Star index & align, including the class website, GitHub Copilot, and their `--help` pages.
 This is the reference list:

 - Doblin, A. 2019.
 STAR manual 2.7.0a. https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf.
 Cornell University editor(s).
 Cornell University, Ithaca, NY.